What is a Rehabilitation Counselor?

 Graduates of our program are well-trained and positioned to assume leadership roles in rehabilitation, human service, allied health, education, and a variety of related settings.

-Our full-time faculty is a premier group of educators.
-The part-time faculty also offer a rich blend of practical experience and professional accomplishment.
+Our faculty is a premier group of educators and offer a rich blend of practical experience and professional accomplishment.
 Your education and training will integrate theory and practice through a comprehensive and challenging course of study.
 Practical experience is developed through an internship in a setting that affords you the opportunity, under the supervision of a professional rehabilitation counselor, to engage in the full range of duties and responsibilities of rehabilitation counseling practice.

 Study in small classes focused on career training as a rehabilitation counselor.

-In addition to small classes, there is ample opportunity for students to pursue specific interest areas such as vocational rehabilitation, psychiatric rehabilitation, substance abuse, and working with veterans with disabilities.
-The quality of the graduate program is supported by its accreditation from the Council on Rehabilitation Education (CORE) and the career success attained by our graduates.
-If you are considering a career in rehabilitation or one of the helping services which requires an understanding of disability and counseling, the Institute for Human Services and Rehabilitation Studies (HSRS) at Assumption College provides you with a supportive environment, small classes, and an exceptional faculty to help you achieve your career goals, all backed by a legacy of success.
+In addition to small classes, there is ample opportunity for students to pursue specific interest areas such as vocational rehabilitation, psychiatric rehabilitation, youth in transition, substance abuse and addiction, and working with veterans with disabilities.
+The quality of the graduate program is supported by its accreditation from the Council for Accreditation of Counseling and Related Educational Programs (CACREP) and the career success attained by our graduates.
+If you are considering a career in rehabilitation or one of the helping professions which requires an understanding of disability and counseling, the Department of Human Services and Rehabilitation Studies at Assumption College provides you with a supportive environment, small classes, and an exceptional faculty to help you achieve your career goals, all backed by a 48 year legacy of success.